 # Raise plan yearly (not so common perk)

-Talented helps developers explore the job market and find the most interesting jobs and projects.
-It won’t cost a dime.
-Read more about our services here or apply right away! 👇
+Talented helps developers explore the job market and find the most interesting jobs and projects for free.
+Read more about our services here and apply for your own agent! 👇